xieyuheng/inner/notes/00035-why-causation.md

 ---
-title: Why logic?
+title: Why causation?
 date: 2022-05-12
 ---

-Why we use logic to understand the world?

-The core of logic is causation, i.e. **cause and effect relation**.

-So we ask, why we summarise our knowledge about the world in the form of causation?
+Why we summarise our knowledge about the world in the form of _cause and effect relation_ (causation)?

 For example, it is harder for us to understand: